-The Industry Certification in Cosmetology program offers student's opportunities to develop the skill, knowledge, attitudes and leadership qualities required to meet licensure standards of the Guam Board of Cosmetology.
-Through lectures, demonstrations and lab practice, students complete a minimum of 1600 hours in this three-semester program.
-A grade of "C" or higher is required in all theory and laboratory courses for the Industry Certificate in Cosmetology.
+The Industry Certification in Cosmetology program offers students opportunities to develop the skill, knowledge, attitudes and leadership qualities required to meet licensure standards of the Guam Board of Cosmetology.
+Through lecture, demonstrations and lab practice, students will complete a minimum of 1800 hours in this four-semester program with the option of exiting the program after the second semester and applying for a manicurist license.
+A grade of "C" or higher is required in all theory and laboratory courses.